NextronSystems/thor-manual/core/flags.rst

            Alias:
              --info

+           See also:
+             --log-object

 --score-notice <score>

-           Set the minimum score for classifying a finding as a notice.
+           Set the minimum score for classifying an assessment as a notice.

            Default:
              40